 Make sure you have one that is heavy enough to not blow around your grill and is also wide enough to extend a couple of inches each direction around your grill.
 Most importantly, make sure it is heavy enough to be fire resistant if an ember were to fall on it.

 Such a grill mat will on its own make grilling on your wooden patio perfectly safe, and will prevent any damage to it too.

 Keep Your Grill Clean and Free of Grease

 According to the National Fire Protection Association, the leading causes of fire involving grills are a combination of failure to clean, having the grill too close to your home, and leaving the grill unattended.

-By using a drip pan or water pan under your meat, especially fatty cuts like ribs or pork shoulder, you’re going to catch a lot of that flammable grease that would otherwise build up inside your grill.
+By using a drip pan or water pan under your meat, especially fatty cuts like ribs, pork butt or pork shoulder, you’re going to catch a lot of that flammable grease that would otherwise build up inside your grill.
 On top of using a drip pan, you can give your grill a thorough cleaning at least once a year.